K-Sky/battery/README.md

 - Keeps the limit engaged even after rebooting
 - Keeps the limit engaged even after closing the tray app
 - Also automatically installs the `battery` command line tool.
 If you want a custom charging percentage, the CLI is the only way to do that.
+- Keeps the battery in a specific range.

 Do you have questions, comments, or feature requests?
 [Open an issue here](https://github.com/actuallymentor/battery/issues) or [Tweet at me](https://twitter.com/actuallymentor).